Jotayk/jotayk.github.io/README.md

 ## Authors & Acknowledgements
 * "Beautiful Jekyll" theme by [Dean Attali](https://github.com/daattali/beautiful-jekyll)
-* Thank you to my group members ... for reviewing my assignment
+* Thank you to my group members Winson Lam, Braden Jonsson, and Anas Mehar for reviewing my assignment.

 ## FAQs
 > Why is Markdown better than a word processor?